Baby K: Legal proceedings

 When baby Keene was admitted to the hospital at six months of age for severe respiratory problems, the hospital filed a legal motion to appoint a guardian for the child's care and sought a court order that the hospital did not need to provide any services beyond palliative care.
 At trial, several experts testified that providing ventilator support to an anencephalic infant went beyond the accepted standard of medical care.
 In contrast, the baby's mother argued her case on the grounds of religious freedom and the sanctity of life.
 In a controversial ruling, the United States District Court for the Eastern District of Virginia decided that the hospital caring for Keene must put her on a mechanical ventilator whenever she had trouble breathing.
 The court interpreted the Emergency Medical Treatment and Active Labor Act (EMTALA) to require continued ventilation for the infant.
 The wording of this act requires that patients who present with a medical emergency must get "such treatment as may be required to stabilize the medical condition" before the patient is transferred to another facility.
 The court refused to take a moral or ethical position on the issue, insisting that it was only interpreting the laws as they existed.
-As a result of the decision, Keene was kept on the respirator much longer than most anencephalic babies.
+As a result of the decision, Keene was kept on the ventilator much longer than most anencephalic babies.
 It has been suggested by the dissenting judge in the case that the court should have used the condition anencephaly as the basis of the case, not the recurring subsidiary symptoms of respiratory distress.
 As the irreversibility of anencephaly is widely understood in the medical community, he argued that the decision to continue futile care only resulted in the repetitive diversion of medical equipment.

-Keene's cardiac death occurred on April 5, 1995, at Fairfax Hospital, at age 2 years 174 days.
+Keene's cardiac death occurred on April 5, 1995, at Fairfax Hospital, at age of 2 years 174 days.